 Value

 The frequency plot object.
 This object is then passed to proc_freq for evaluation and rendering.
-Data from the frequency plot comes directly from the proc_freq reporting data frame.
+Data for the frequency plot comes directly from the proc_freq reporting data frames.

 Details

-Any requested plots will be displayed on interactive reports only.
+Any requested plots will be displayed on the interactive report only.
 Plots are created as jpeg files, and stored in a temp directory.
 Those temporary files are then referenced by the interactive report to display the graphic.

 If desired, you may output the report objects and pass to proc_print.
-To do this, set output = report on the call to proc_freq, and pass the entire list to proc_print.
+To do this, set output = report on the call to proc_freq, and pass the resulting list to proc_print.

 Examples